Nyah Rose: Club career

 In 2022 and 2023, she played with NDC Ontario in League1 Ontario.

 International career

 Rose trained with Canada's youth national set-up from the age of 14 in 2019.
-She was named to the Canada U17 squad fro the 2022 CONCACAF Women's U-17 Championship, winning the bronze medal.
+She was named to the Canada U17 squad for the 2022 CONCACAF Women's U-17 Championship, winning the bronze medal.
 She was later named to the Canada U20 team for the 2023 CONCACAF Women's U-20 Championship, winning bronze.
 She was then named to the squad for the 2024 FIFA U-20 Women's World Cup, where she scored Canada's first goal of the tournament in a 3–3 draw against France U20.

 In late November 2024, Rose was called up to the senior national team for the first time ahead of a pair of international friendlies.
 She made her debut on December 3 against South Korea.

 Personal life

 She is the younger sister of fellow soccer player Jade Rose.